 Immigration and Travel

-US Immigration and Customs Enforcement (ICE) Entry and Exit FAQ
+- U.S. Immigration and Customs Enforcement (ICE) Entry and Exit FAQ

 Documents Needed to Re-Enter the U.S.

 - Most recent SEVIS I-20 or DS-2019 endorsed for travel within the last 12 months by an advisor at OIS.
 The processing time for a travel signature is ten business days.
+Please note: OPT students must have a travel signature valid within the last 6 months.

 - A valid visa.
-If you need to apply for a visa while overseas, plan ahead and follow all instructions from the embassy/consulate where you will be apply for a renewal.
+If you need to apply for a visa while overseas, plan ahead and follow all instructions from the embassy/consulate where you will apply for a renewal.

-- If you have been arrested for driving under the influence, driving while intoxicated, or for other similar reasons, your visa may in fact be revoked (even if it appears valid on the face of it and has not yet expired).
-If your visa has been revoked, typically you will have received an email notification of such to the email address associated with your DS-160 when you applied for the visa.
-Even if you did not receive any such notification, if you have such an arrest, your visa is likely revoked.
+If you have been arrested for any reason (particularly driving under the influence or driving while intoxicated), your visa may have been revoked, even if it appears valid and has not yet expired.
+Please note that your visa may still have been revoked due to the arrest even if you did not receive a notification from the U.S. government.
 If you try to re-enter the U.S., your entry may be denied.
 If your visa has expired and you are renewing your visa, you may have difficulty doing so if you have such an arrest.
-If you have any concerns about this or think your visa may have been revoked, please consult an OIS advisor BEFORE leaving the U.S.
+If you have any concerns about this, or think your visa may have been revoked, please consult an OIS advisor BEFORE leaving the U.S. - Receipt confirming payment of the SEVIS fee, if applicable.
+Please check to find out if you need to pay the SEVIS fee.

 What to Expect at the Port of Entry

-If you encounter difficulties at the border and need to contact OIS, call 1.919.515.2961 during regular office hours (Monday-Friday 8am to 12pm and 1pm to 5pm EDT).
+If you encounter difficulties at the border during regular office hours (Monday-Friday 8 a.m.-12 p.m. and 1-5 p.m.
+EDT) you can contact OIS at 1.919.515.2961.
 If an emergency occurs outside of these hours, contact NC State’s University Police at 1.919.515.3000 in order to get in touch with an OIS staff member.
-Find more information here about your rights during inspection at the POE.

 Information for Late Arrivals